awsdocs/aws-freertos-docs/doc_source/getting_started_espressif.md

 # Getting Started with the Espressif ESP32\-DevKitC and the ESP\-WROVER\-KIT<a name="getting_started_espressif"></a>

-If you don't have an Espressif ESP32\-DevKitC, visit the AWS Partner Device Catalog to purchase one from our [partner](https://devices.amazonaws.com/detail/a3G0L00000AANtjUAH/ESP32-DevKitC)\.
-If you don't have an Espressif ESP32\-WROVER\-KIT, visit the AWS Partner Device Catalog to purchase one from our [partner](https://devices.amazonaws.com/detail/a3G0L00000AANtlUAH/ESP-WROVER-KIT)\.
+If you don't have an Espressif ESP32\-DevKitC, you can purchase one from our [partner](https://devices.amazonaws.com/detail/a3G0L00000AANtjUAH/ESP32-DevKitC) on the AWS Partner Device Catalog\.
+If you don't have an Espressif ESP32\-WROVER\-KIT, you can purchase one from our [partner](https://devices.amazonaws.com/detail/a3G0L00000AANtlUAH/ESP-WROVER-KIT) on the AWS Partner Device Catalog\.
 Both devices are supported on Amazon FreeRTOS\.
-To check which development module you have, see [ESP32 Modules and Boards](https://docs.espressif.com/projects/esp-idf/en/latest/hw-reference/modules-and-boards.html)\.
+For more information about these boards, see [ESP32\-DevKitC](https://docs.espressif.com/projects/esp-idf/en/latest/hw-reference/modules-and-boards.html#esp32-devkitc-v4) or [ESP\-WROVER\-KIT](https://docs.espressif.com/projects/esp-idf/en/latest/hw-reference/modules-and-boards.html#esp-wrover-kit-v4-1) on the Espressif website\.

 **Note**
-Currently, the Amazon FreeRTOS port for ESP32\-WROVER\-KIT and ESP DevKitC does not support the following:
+Currently, the Amazon FreeRTOS port for ESP32\-WROVER\-KIT and ESP DevKitC does not support the following features:
 Lightweight IP\.
 Symmetric multiprocessing \(SMP\)\.